 Hope Watermelon – While not exactly a painting, this town landmark was recently updated.
 A caricature of Bill Clinton can be seen playing the saxophone, and the five spaces at the bottom are used to announce and promote upcoming community events, including concerts at Hempstead Hall.

 Musical Artists – At 101 W 2nd Street stands the former Hempstead County Bank that was constructed in 1891.
-While the front half of this building houses the Hope/Hempstead Co.
-Chamber of Commerce, the back half is the studio for the KTSS-TV station.
 The outside catches your attention as you drive by.
 One notable mural is the Band of Hope painting depicting former President Bill Clinton playing his saxophone, former Arkansas Governor Mike Huckabee jamming on his bass guitar, Ketty Lester, a singer and actress most known for her song “Love Letters,” and Patsy Montana, who is considered by many as the “Queen of Country Western Music.”
 Montana’s 1935 recording “I Want to be a Cowboy Sweetheart” was the first by a female country singer to sell more than 1 million records.

 It’s home to the Hope Watermelon Festival, held the second week of August each year.
 This year, the 42nd Annual Hope Watermelon Festival was the biggest, brightest, and sweetest one yet.
 The park was purchased in 1908 for $1,600 and included 40 acres.
 Over time, the park added 146+ acres, and today it includes almost 190 acres of public recreational space.

 Girl Scout House – This house was listed on the National Register of Historic Places in 2015 and is currently undergoing renovations through an Arkansas Historic Preservation Program and Department of Heritage grant.
-The house is a learning environment and represents the home of a family with modest income during the 1930s and 40s.
-It is single story and was built from logs in 1938 with funding from a Works Progress Administration grant that constructed public places like parks, roadways, and public buildings in an attempt to end the lasting effects of The Great Depression.
-For 25 plus years, the structure also served as the gathering place for the local Girl Scout troop.
+The house is a learning environment and represents the home of a family with a modest income during the 1930s and 40s.
+It is a single-story house and was built from logs in 1938 with funding from a Works Progress Administration grant that constructed public places like parks, roadways, and public buildings in an attempt to end the lasting effects of The Great Depression.
+For 25-plus years, the structure also served as the gathering place for the local Girl Scout troop.

 Rusty Wheels – Near a shaded section of the RV park sits large rusted pieces of train equipment.
 Rusty Wheels is a fun area for children to get up close to a train engine car and some large pieces of locomotive equipment.
 Parents will want to stay close if you have a climber, but it’s a perfect spot for a party for the little conductor.